refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 In the above example, we have added a `resource` with name `posts`.
 This resource has 5 pages. `list`, `show`, `create`, `clone` and `edit` pages and **refine** link the pages with routes for us.
 We can access these pages by visiting the following routes:

--   `/posts` - the list page
+-   `/posts` - Post List Page
--   `/posts/show/:id` - the show page
+-   `/posts/show/:id` - Post Detail Page
--   `/posts/create` - the create page
+-   `/posts/create` - Post Create Page
--   `/posts/clone/:id` - the clone page
+-   `/posts/clone/:id` - Post Clone Page
--   `/posts/edit/:id` - the edit page
+-   `/posts/edit/:id` - Post Edit Page

 :::tip